Core Architecture

 The Agent will download the upgrade software from the Probe.

-The N-able N-central server will connect with sis.n-able.com on an hourly basis to check for new upgrades.
-If a newer version of the software is available, the appropriate service (for example, the AV Defender Status service for AV Defender) will transition to a Warning state until the software on that device is upgraded.
+The N-able N-central server connects with sis.n-able.com on an hourly basis to check for new upgrades.
+If a newer version of the software is available, the appropriate service (for example, the AV Defender Status service for AV Defender) transitions to a Warning state until the software on that device is upgraded.